zenith-hacks/zenith/readme.md

 - Be compatible with Baseline 2023 browsers.
 - Have all features work without JavaScript enabled.
 - Meet Lighthouse targets.
 Every metric should be above 95.
+- Support reduced motion
+- Comply with the WCAG AA checklist (pending)